IntersectMBO/cardano-ledger/doc/explanations/faq.rst

 A. Currently, only ada can be used to make fee payments or deposits.

-**Q. How does coin selection work for custom native tokens?**

-A. From the users’ perspective, it is similar to ada coin selection, i.e., the user selects the tokens and the quantities that they wish to spend, and the wallet picks appropriate inputs and covers fees.

 **Q. Is it possible to send tokens to an address?**

 A. Yes, sending native tokens to an address is done in the same way as